Janet Leigh: Breakthrough and early successes

 Immediately after the release of The Romance of Rosy Ridge, Leigh was cast with Walter Pidgeon, Deborah Kerr, and Angela Lansbury in the drama If Winter Comes (1947), playing a young pregnant woman in an English village.
 By early 1948, Leigh was occupied with the shooting of the Lassie film Hills of Home (1948), her third feature and the first in which she received star billing.
 She played the young wife of composer Richard Rodgers in MGM's all-star musical, Words and Music (1948).
 In late 1948, she was hailed the "No. 1 glamour girl" of Hollywood, even though she was known for her polite, generous, and down-to-earth persona.

-Leigh appeared in a number of films in 1949, including the thriller Act of Violence (1949) with Van Heflin and Robert Ryan, directed by Fred Zinnemann.
+Leigh began 1949 with the thriller Act of Violence (1949) opposite Van Heflin and Robert Ryan, directed by Fred Zinnemann.
 Though a financial failure, it was well received by critics.
-She also had a significant hit with MGM's version of Little Women, based on the novel by Louisa May Alcott, in which she portrayed Meg March, alongside June Allyson and Elizabeth Taylor.
+She also had a significant hit with MGM's version of Little Women, based on the Civil War-era novel by Louisa May Alcott, in which she portrayed Meg March, alongside June Allyson and Elizabeth Taylor.
 The film was also generally praised by critics.
-Then Leigh appeared as a nun in the anti-communist drama The Red Danube, which earned her critical acclaim, followed by a role as Glenn Ford's love interest in The Doctor and the Girl.
+Then Leigh appeared as an expatriate Russian ballerina in the anti-communist drama The Red Danube, which earned her critical acclaim, followed by a role as Glenn Ford's love interest in The Doctor and the Girl.
 Other credits from 1949 include the role of June Forsyte in That Forsyte Woman (1949), opposite Greer Garson and Errol Flynn, and as Robert Mitchum's leading co-star in the RKO-produced Holiday Affair (1949).
-That December, she started work on Josef von Sternberg's adventure-drama film Jet Pilot as the female lead opposite John Wayne.
-Producer Howard Hughes' constant re-editing would cause the film to be delayed almost eight years before being released.